 Halifax House Price Index and Nationwide House Price Index

-They both have UK-wide coverage, and because the Halifax and Nationwide use only their own data, they can process the data immediately and do not have to await the receipt of data from other lenders.
-The statistics can therefore be published sooner after the reference period than other monthly house price statistics.Back to table of contents
+They both have UK-wide coverage and because the Halifax and Nationwide use only their own data, they can process the data immediately and do not have to await the receipt of data from other lenders.
+The statistics can therefore be published sooner after the reference period than other monthly house price statistics.

 (Concepts and definitions describe the legislation governing the output and a description of the classifications used in the output.)

 The median is less susceptible to distortion by the presence of extreme values than is the mean.
 It is the most appropriate average to use because it best takes account of the skewed distribution of house prices.
 This (unadjusted) median is also appropriate to use because the raw data used to calculate it comprise almost 100% of all residential property transactions and is therefore an accurate representation of the true median.

 Transaction price and market value

-The LR records the transaction price, that is, the actual price for which the property changed hands.
+The Land Registry records the transaction price, that is, the actual price for which the property changed hands.
 This will usually be an accurate reflection of the market value for the individual property, but it is not always the case.
 For example, if the ownership of a property is transferred from one individual to another within the same family the price may be fixed by agreement at a level quite different from the market value.
-Similarly, if the transaction was agreed under the legislation which gives council tenants the right to buy their home, the price would have been discounted.
+Similarly, if the transaction was agreed under the legislation that gives council tenants the right to buy their home, the price would have been discounted.

-In order to generate statistics that more accurately reflect market values, the LR has excluded records of houses that were not sold at market value from the dataset.
+In order to generate statistics that more accurately reflect market values, the Land Registry has excluded records of houses that were not sold at market value from the dataset.
 The remaining data are considered a good reflection of market values at the time of the transaction.
-However, the LR Price Paid data are not adjusted to reflect the mix of houses in a given area.
+However, the Land Registry Price Paid data are not adjusted to reflect the mix of houses in a given area.
 Fluctuations in the types of house that are sold in that area can cause differences between the median transactional value of houses and the overall market value of houses.
 The HPSSAs are an accurate measure of social change with regards to house prices, and not an economic measure of change or inflation.Back to table of contents

 Output quality trade-offs